 Let's dive in by answering the most critical question -

-First, NFT stands for Non-Fungible Token.
+First, NFT stands for Non-Fungible Token .
 Here, non-fungible refers to some entity that cannot be exchanged or interchanged.
 And by its definition, an NFT is an authentication certificate or a digital asset (or non-interchangeable data stored on a blockchain) representing the objects in the real world.
-And by “Token,” we mean the interchangeable item.
-These items are the ones that you can trade online, such as art, cars, music, collectibles, videos, in-game items, GIFs, etc., provided all such things are unique.
+And by Token, we mean the interchangeable item.
+These items are You can trade the ones online, such as art, cars, music, collectibles, videos, in-game items, GIFs, etc., provided all such things are unique.

-For the same reasons – provide a secure ledger for its trade and preserve its uniqueness.
+For the same reasons - it provides a secure ledger for its trade and preserves its uniqueness.
 And blockchain is the only technology that can do it safely, making it easy for anyone to buy and sell NFTs.

 Remember, each token's value may increase or decrease since it depends on the growth of the NFT market.

 Again, making it easy for you to understand, a simple example of a non- fungible item can be a picture of a signed dollar (using unique color ink for the signature).

 Furthermore, there are a few defining features of an NFT that you can follow:

 It's a digital era, and an NFT's purpose is simple - maintaining all digital assets' uniqueness and authenticity through rightful ownership.